Couette flow: Planar Couette flow

 can be found by integrating twice and solving for the constants using the boundary conditions.

 A notable aspect of the flow is that shear stress is constant throughout the domain.
 In particular, the first derivative of the velocity, $U/h$, is constant.
-According to Newton's Law of Viscosity (Newtonian fluid), the shear stress is the product of this expression and the (constant) fluid viscosity.
+According to Newton's law of viscosity, the shear stress is the product of this expression and the (constant) fluid viscosity.